 My thanks to Kevan Hubberd for sending in the idea about using Orion’s Sword as a way of finding south.

-Orion's Sword can be seen in the image to the left as the short vertical line of 'stars' under Orion's Belt.
+Orion’s Sword can be seen in the image above as the short vertical line of ‘stars’ under Orion’s Belt.

 The Sword does indeed point to a spot on the horizon that is close to due south when the Sword is near vertical (as in this image), but it is a less dependable guide when it is well off-vertical, ie. when it is lower in the sky.

 Technical bit for natural navigation zealots only: The reason that the Sword is more accurate when vertical is that it makes a line in the sky that is parallel to the line towards the south celestial pole.
 When vertical this line intersects with the horizon at a point very close to due south, but at times when the sword is closer to the horizon, ie. closer to east or west, then the point of intersection will also mover closer to east or west respectively.
 The extreme would be the moment when the sword rises in the east or sets in the west.